15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 • Family

-As we discussed earlier, your “subjective wellbeing” is a quality that can be measured and then indexed.
-One of the most respected indices – the “Sharecare Community Well-Being Index” – is the analysis of a national survey carried out by Sharecare, a leading U.S. digital health company, in partnership with Boston University’s School of Public Health.
+As discussed above, subjective wellbeing is a quality that can be measured and then indexed.
+One of the most respected indices—theSharecare Community Well-Being Index—is conducted by Sharecare, a leading US digital health company, in partnership with Boston University’s School of Public Health.

 • Physical